ThinkDataEd/student/docs/unit1/lesson2.md

      <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.2_Stick Figures.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_1.2](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.2_Stick Figures.pdf)</div>

-4. Select one of the cards and record all possible information.
+4. <strong style="color: red;">Select one of the cards and record all possible information.</strong>

-5. Organize the data from all 8 cards into a visual that you think represents the data.
+5. <strong style="color: red;">Organize the data from all 8 cards into a visual that you think represents the data.</strong>

 6. The images below are posters created by IDS students of the Stick Figure's Data:

 7. As you look at the posters:

-    100. Describe some similarities among the team posters.
-Were the data organized in similar ways?
+    100. <strong style="color: red;">Describe some similarities among the team posters.
+Were the data organized in similar ways?</strong>

-    100. Describe some differences among the team posters.
-How were the data organized differently across teams?
+    100. <strong style="color: red;">Describe some differences among the team posters.
+How were the data organized differently across teams?</strong>

-    100. What information was available about the stick figures on each card?
+    100. <strong style="color: red;">What information was available about the stick figures on each card?</strong>

-    100. Which representations made it easy to see what (or who) the objects were that were observed?
-Which representations made it easy to see whether different stick figures had different characteristics?
+    100. <strong style="color: red;">Which representations made it easy to see what (or who) the objects were that were observed?
+Which representations made it easy to see whether different stick figures had different characteristics?</strong>

-    100. Which representation makes it easiest to see which stick figure is tallest?
+    100. <strong style="color: red;">Which representation makes it easiest to see which stick figure is tallest?</strong>

-    100. If you were handed a blank stick figure and knew only the person's name, could you fill in the rest of the information?
+    100. <strong style="color: red;">If you were handed a blank stick figure and knew only the person's name, could you fill in the rest of the information?</strong>

 8. The general categories of information, such as a person’s height, are called **variables**.
 Variables are simply characteristics of an object or person.
 As statisticians, we